NTMC-Community/MatchZoo/README.md

 Moreover, the toolkit has implemented two schools of representative deep text matching models, namely representation-focused models and interactive-focused models[[1]](http://www.bigdatalab.ac.cn/~gjf/papers/2016/CIKM2016a_guo.pdf).

 ### Training and Evaluation
 For learning the deep matching models, the toolkit provides a variety of objective functions for regression, classification and ranking.
 For example, the ranking-related objective functions include several well-known pointwise, pairwise and listwise losses.
 It is flexible for users to pick up different objective functions in the training phase for optimization.
 Once a model has been trained, the toolkit could be used to produce a matching score, predict a matching label, or rank target texts (e.g., a document) against an input text.
+Potential tasks related to MatchZoo include document retreival, question answering, conversational response retrieval, paraphse identification, etc.

 ## Usage
 ```